Echinacea, Purple Coneflower

 Echinacea purpurea.
 Perennial.
 2' to 3'.

 Echinacea or Purple Coneflower Blooms from June to October.
 Flowers are borne on long stems with purple rays surrounding a large purple cone.
 Drought tolerant.
-Echinacea is a Native American medicinal plant used for over 400 years as a general tonic.
+Echinacea is a Native American medicinal plant used for over 400 years as a general tonic by natives and early settlers.
 The large conical seed head resemble a hedgehog(echinos is Greek for hedgehog).
-Echinacea is a native prairie plant used by early settlers as well.